exasol/bucketfs-client/doc/developers_guide/building_native_executables.md

 ## CI-Build vs. Release

 Native executables can be built in two different life cycle phases.
-The phases are implementd in different workflow scripts, have additional differences and address different goals.
+The phases are implemented in different workflow scripts, have additional differences and address different goals.

 |                         | ci-build                         | release workflow                                 |
 |-------------------------|----------------------------------|--------------------------------------------------|